 4. Partnerships – If applicable, loan Applications must describe all partners both financial and non-financial.
 Partnership documentation must clearly identify who the partners are, contribution to the Development, and the nature of those contributions.
+A partnership is any set of individuals or organizations that have any sharing of financial resources, equity contribution, joint land ownership, joint land purchase agreement, or the authority to sign on behalf of the applicant for the proposed project.

 Documentation Requirements: